 Our customers are at the heart of our business and it is therefore vital that we listen to them and respond quickly when issues arise.
-To support this, we use Net Promoter Score (NPS) throughout the business which encourages customer feedback and gives transparency on how the Group is performing against customers' needs.
+To support this, we use Net Promoter Score (NPS) throughout the business which encourages customer feedback and gives transparency on how the Company is performing against customers' needs.

-PHS has good links with organisations such as Logistics UK, Chartered Institute of Waste Management ("CIWM"), Scottish Qualifications Authority ("SQA") and Sanitary & Medical Disposal Services Association ("SMDSA").
+PHS has strong links with organisations such as Logistics UK, Chartered Institute of Waste Management ("CIWM"), Scottish Qualifications Authority ("SQA") and the Healthcare Waste Management Association ("HWMA").
 These links help to ensure that PHS is consulted over changes affecting its operations whilst also enabling it to offer constructive advice and opinions on behalf of its sector of the waste industry.
 PHS is involved with the CIWM & IOSH Healthcare Special Interest Group and the IOSH Transport & Distribution Special Interest Group.